Salvatore Caruso

-Salvatore Caruso ([salvaˈtoːre kaˈruːzo]; born 15 December 1992) is an Italian professional tennis player.
-He has a career high ATP singles ranking of No. 76 achieved on 16 November 2020.
-He also has a career high ATP doubles ranking of No. 166 achieved on 18 January 2021.
+Salvatore Caruso ([salvaˈtoːre kaˈruːzo]; born 15 December 1992) is an Italian former professional tennis player.
+He has a career-high ATP singles ranking of No. 76, achieved on 16 November 2020.
+He also has a career-high ATP doubles ranking of No. 166, achieved on 18 January 2021.
 Caruso has won 5 ITF Futures singles and two ATP Challenger singles titles, and 4 ITF Futures and one ATP Challenger doubles titles in his career.

-Early Life
+Early life

 Caruso grew up in Sicily, Italy.

 Career

 2016

 Caruso made his ATP and Masters 1000 main draw debut at the 2016 Italian Open, where he received a main draw wildcard.
 He lost in the first round to Nick Kyrgios 6–1, 6–2.

 2019: Top 100 debut

-The 2019 season was a season of a progress.
+The 2019 season was a season of progress.
 At the 2019 French Open, he got his first Grand Slam win and later reached the third round.
 He then lost to world No. 1 Novak Djokovic.
 A month later, he successful participated in the Umag Open.
 In the second round, he recorded his biggest win to date against World No. 14 Borna Ćorić and advanced to his first ATP quarterfinal.
 The quarterfinal win against Facundo Bagnis, allowed him to reach his first ATP semifinal as well.
 He lost to Dušan Lajović in the semifinal.
 In early October, he won the Barcelona Challenger and secured his place in the top 100 for the first time.